-There are a lot of variables and flexibility in copywriting, which is part of what makes it such an appealing career for people who love to write to write.
-But I can also tell you that over the course of my 20+ years in the industry, there are also certain inescapable truths.
-Here, for your learning pleasure, are eight of them.
+There are a lot of variables and flexibility in copywriting, which is part of what makes it such an appealing career for people who love to write.
+But I can also tell you that over the course of my 20+ years in the industry (and from making my own mistakes…so many mistakes!), there are also certain inescapable truths.
+Here, for your learning pleasure, are eight common copywriting mistakes and what you can learn from them.

 You’re probably familiar with the ABC scene in David Mamet’s “Glengarry Glen Ross,” in which he explains that ABC stands for “always be closing.”
 ABP is similar: It stands for “always be prospecting.”
 No matter how much work you have coming in, no matter how busy you are, you have to Always.
 Be.
 Prospecting.

 No, you won’t work every weekend.
-In fact, you might not work most of them.
-But at some point, you’re going to be up against a deadline, and the only way to hit it is to work over the weekend.
+In fact, you might not work most of them or any weekends.
+But at some point, you’re going to be up against a deadline, and there’s a chance that the only way to hit that deadline is to work over the weekend.

 To be clear: You must always hit your deadlines.
 There’s no better way to make your work dry up and your career tank than by missing your deadlines.

-You might not have to work many weekends, but if you need to, you will.
+You might not have to work many (or any) weekends if you set your deadlines right (remember: you’re working with your clients to set deadlines based on your schedule and theirs).
+But if you have to work weekends, you will.
 Because you always hit your deadlines.

-Law of Copywriting #3: You’re Only as Good as Your Reputation
+Copywriting Law #3: You’re Only as Good as Your Reputation

 No matter where you live, the copywriting community is small.
 And if you drop the ball on projects or you’re difficult to work with, it will follow you.

 Luckily, this is an easy law to work with.
 Be friendly.
 Be flexible.
-Be collaborative.
+And be collaborative.
 When people want to work with you, they also refer you.

-Law of Copywriting #4: If you Don’t Invoice, You Don’t Get Paid
+Copywriting Law #4: If You Don’t Invoice, You Don’t Get Paid

 A shocking number of copywriters (and creatives, in general) are behind on their invoices.
 Not on paying invoices, mind you, but on sending them out for work completed.